-Advantages of obtaining a patent
+Advantages of Obtaining a Patent

-- Patent documents are vital resources for researchers, business people, inventors, academics and anyone else who wants to keep up with new developments in their field.
+- Patent documents are vital resources for researchers, business people, inventors, academics and anyone who wants to keep up with new developments in their field.

 - To be granted a patent the invention must be new.
 It should not have been produced, described or explained to the public.

-- It must be inventive (unique).
+- It must be innovative (unique).

 - It must not be obvious or self-evident.